JoaGamo/GameZip/README.md

-# GameZip
+# Torrent GameZip
-Automatically zip files in source folder to target folder, auto-corrects the game's name and adds the release date to it.

-Designed to be ran in the background as a service in a linux environment
+Designed to be ran by a Torrent client after torrent finishes downloading

-Requires 'watchdog' and 'requests' modules, install with "apt install python3-watchdog python3-requests"
+Requires 'requests' modules, install with "apt install python3-requests"

 Must be configured inside the file, where:
 API = Your RAWG API Key

-watchFolder = the folder the script will watch for game's folders
+categoryName = Your torrent's games category.
+Made so the script avoids unnecesary compressing of non-game torrents, like linux ISOs

 storeFolder = the folder the script will store compressed and renamed versions of the folders in watchFolder